dimagi/commcare-hq/corehq/apps/es/README.rst

 - At any point in the process, the rollback procedure is a simple code change (i.e. revert PR, deploy).
-- The operation responsible for populating the secondary index is idempotent *and* decoupled from the index configuration, meaning it can undergo change iterations without aborting the entire process and losing existing progress.
+- The operation responsible for populating the secondary index is idempotent *and* decoupled from the index configuration, allowing it to undergo change iterations without aborting the entire process (thereby losing reindex progress).
 - Instructions for third party hosters can follow the same process that Dimagi uses, which guarantees that any possible problems encountered by a third party hoster are not outside the Dimagi main track.